2016 Stanley Cup playoffs: Conference finals

-Eastern Conference Final
+Eastern Conference final

 (M2) Pittsburgh Penguins vs. (A2) Tampa Bay Lightning

 This was the second playoff meeting between these teams.
-Their only previous series was the 2011 Eastern Conference Quarterfinals, which Tampa Bay came back from a 3–1 series deficit to win in seven games.
-Pittsburgh last made the Conference Finals in 2013 where they were swept in four games by the Boston Bruins.
-This was Tampa Bay's second consecutive Conference Finals appearance; they defeated the New York Rangers in seven games in the previous year.
+Their only previous series was the 2011 Eastern Conference quarterfinals, which Tampa Bay came back from a 3–1 series deficit to win in seven games.
+Pittsburgh last made the conference finals in 2013 where they were swept in four games by the Boston Bruins.
+This was Tampa Bay's second consecutive Conference finals appearance; they defeated the Presidents' Trophy-winning New York Rangers in seven games in the previous year.
 Tampa Bay won all three games of the regular season series.

 The Penguins defeated the Lightning in seven games.
 In game one, Lightning goaltender Ben Bishop suffered a lower-body injury in the first period, requiring him to leave the game on a stretcher.
 Andrei Vasilevskiy made 25 saves in relief to help the Lightning win 3–1.
 Four goals were scored in the first period, two by each team, in game two leaving the score tied going into overtime.
 Sidney Crosby scored 40 seconds into overtime for the Penguins to tie the series.
 Carl Hagelin and Phil Kessel both had a goal and an assist for the Penguins in a 4–2 feat in game three.
 The Lightning tied the series in game four in a 4–3 win with both Nikita Kucherov and Alex Killorn providing two assists each, including the game-winning goal, and the team preventing a third period comeback from the Penguins.
 The Penguins gave up leads of both 2–0 and 3–2 and lost in overtime when Tyler Johnson scored for the Lightning 53 seconds into the first overtime period of game five.
 Although Brian Boyle scored twice for the Lightning, Pittsburgh forced a seventh game after a 5–2 victory in which Crosby had a goal and an assist.
-In game seven, Bryan Rust scored both goals for Pittsburgh in a 2–1 victory to send the Penguins to the Stanley Cup Finals for the fifth time in franchise history.
+In game seven, Bryan Rust scored both goals for Pittsburgh in a 2–1 victory to send the Penguins to the Stanley Cup Finals for the first time since 2009 and fifth time in franchise history and prevented the Lightning from clinching a second consecutive appearance in the Stanley Cup Finals and third time in franchise history altogether.